Arizona Tax Glossary

 You, the plaintiff, have the burden of proof to persuade the judge by a greater weight of the evidence that the assessor's valuation is too high or that the classification is wrong.

 How a property is actually used determines the rate at which a property is taxed.
-There are different classifications of property described in Arizona's statute.
+There are different classifications of property described in Arizona's statutes.

-The document you signed contesting the value or classification of the property you own or in which you have an interest.
+The document you sign and file with the Court contesting the value or classification of the property you own or in which you have an interest.